f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/migration/README.rst

 Now, we further steer more traffic to Azure by modifying the weight as below, which will lead to complete migration of traffic from VMware to Azure,

-    VMware weight - 0 and OCP weight - 1
+    VMware weight - 0 and Azure weight - 1

 .. image:: ./assets/traffic_migrate_to_azure.jpg